Little Red Riding Hood: Relationship to other tales

-The theme of the ravening wolf and of the creature released unharmed from its belly is also reflected in the Russian tale Peter and the Wolf and another Grimm tale The Wolf and the Seven Young Kids, but its general theme of restoration is at least as old as the biblical story, Jonah and the Whale.
-The theme also appears in the story of the life of Saint Margaret, wherein the saint emerges unharmed from the belly of a dragon, and in the epic "The Red Path" by Jim C. Hines.
+The theme of the ravening wolf and of the creature released unharmed from its belly is also reflected in the Russian tale "Peter and the Wolf" and another Grimm tale "The Wolf and the Seven Young Kids", but its general theme of restoration is at least as old as the biblical story, "Jonah and the Whale".
+The theme also appears in the story of the life of Saint Margaret, wherein the saint emerges unharmed from the belly of a dragon, and in the short story "The Red Path" by Jim C. Hines.

-A Taiwanese story from the 16th century, known as Grandaunt Tiger bears several striking similarities.
+A Taiwanese story from the 16th century, known as Aunt Tiger bears several striking similarities.
 In this story there are two girls who are sisters.
 When the girls' mother goes out, the tigress comes to the girls' house and pretends to be their aunt, asking to come in.
 One girl says that the aunt's voice does not sound right, so the tigress attempts to disguise her voice.
 Then, the girl says that the aunt's hands feel too coarse, so the tigress attempts to make her paws smoother.
-When finally the tigress gains entry, she eats the girl's sister's hand.
+When finally the tigress gains entry, she eats the girl's sister.
 The girl comes up with a ruse to go outside and fetch some food for her aunt.
-Grandaunt Tiger, suspicious of the girl, ties a rope to her leg.
-The girl ties a bucket to the rope to fool her, but Grandaunt Tiger realises this and chases after her, whereupon she climbs into a tree.
-The girl tells the tigress that she will let her eat her, but first she would like to feed her some fruit from the tree.
+Aunt Tiger, suspicious of the girl, ties a rope to her leg.
+The girl ties a bucket to the rope to fool her, but Aunt Tiger realizes this and chases after her, whereupon she climbs into a tree.
+The girl tells the tigress that she will let her eat her, but first, she would like to feed her some fruit from the tree.
 The tigress comes closer to eat the fruit, whereupon the girl pours boiling hot oil down her throat, killing her.